Become a sustainable Concordian

 How to get involved

-You can help educate your peers by becoming a Sustainability Ambassador, or connect with student sustainability groups like Sustainable Concordia or others.
+You can help educate your peers by becoming a Sustainability Ambassador or Zero Waste volunteer, or connect with student sustainability groups like Sustainable Concordia or others.
 If you have a great campus project idea, seek support from the Sustainability Action Fund.
 Or, if you’ve brainstormed a great way to reduce the stuff Concordia sends to landfills, pitch it to the Zero Waste Concordia program.
 If you just want to talk sustainability with other interested people on campus, join the Sustainability Hub Workgroup.
+If you just want to join in on a fun activity, participate in a sustainability event.

 Find out more about sustainability at Concordia.